 We will make payments when all requirements of this benefit are met, and after we have received sufficient evidence.

 Our acceptance of a claim under this benefit does not mean we will automatically accept another benefit on this policy.

-Our acceptance of a claim under this benefit does not mean we will automatically accept another benefit on this policy.
+Trauma Recovery Cover come Protection

 The maximum we will pay under this benefit is 6 times the monthly benefit per claim.
 If you experience a recurring disability (section 11.1.10), we will only reimburse expenses up to the remainder (if any) of the 6-months' maximum payment under this benefit.
 If you experience a new disablement, a new maximum payment will apply.